vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 <a name=d></a>Export data to file and upload to Snowflake
 ----------

+NOTE: "staging table" is not really a staging table.
+It is a real table.
+I call it staging because you may use this table over once day to load data into a final table.
+In effect, it is a staging table for my purposes.

+Summary of steps
+* with Mysql
+    * Create a query which generate a creates table format for snowflake.
+    * Make the crate table sql.
+    * Create a data file in json format.
+* In snowflake
+    * Create database
+    * Create final table
+    * For the json file
+       * Create a internal stage (a location of where the json file will be).
+       * Load the arbitrary json file to the stagng location.
+       * Create a file format which explains how to interpret the json file into a tabular table.
+       * Create a staging table to view the data.
+The table will only have one column, a variant column.
+       * Load json from stage into the staging table.
+    * Select data from staging table into final table.

 #### Make the create table file.

 ```
 echo "

+# Change the authetication for your mysql account
+export auth=" -u root -proot -h 127.0.0.1 -P 3306 "

 select
    ' create table t1 ('
    UNION